gsamokovarov/nilable/README.md

 Any nilable object wraps a single value object and proxy method invocations to it.
 In turn, every method result is wrapped in an nilable object.

-If somewhere along the call chain, method result is `nil`, no `NoMethodError` will be raised.
+If somewhere along the call chain, a method result is `nil`, no `NoMethodError` will be raised and you can keep on chaining method calls.
 It acts as a black hole object.

 ## Installation